-Impaired loans for which no allowance has been provided as of December 31, 2023 and 2022 have adequate collateral based on management's current estimates.
-Interest income recognized for the years ended December 31, 2023 and 2022 on these impaired loans is not material.
+Individually evaluated loans for which no allowance has been provided as of December 31, 2024 and 2023 have adequate collateral based on management's current estimates.
+Interest income recognized for the years ended December 31, 2024 and 2023 on these loans is not material.

-Non-accrual loans and loans past due over 89 days still on accrual include both smaller balance homogeneous loans that are collectively evaluated for impairment and individually classified impaired loans.
-Impaired loans include commercial loans that are individually evaluated for impairment and deemed impaired (i.e., individually classified impaired loans) as well as TDRs for all portfolio segments.
-The sum of non-accrual loans and loans past due over 89 days still on accrual will differ from the total impaired loan amount.
+Non-accrual loans and loans past due over 89 days still on accrual include both smaller balance homogeneous loans that are collectively evaluated for impairment and individually evaluated loans.